 In 2014, the Czarne publishing house released an anthology of Polish reportage, entitled 100/XX: Anthology of Polish Reporting of the 20th century edited by Mariusz Szczygieł.
 He claims in an interview for the Polish Press Agency that:

 To be a reporter is not a profession, it’s a state of mind and a lifestance.

 Read the full interview at Culture.pl

-Another collection of reportages was his Nie Ma (editor’s translation: There Is No) published in 2018.
-Szczygieł notes, that it is not a story of absence, loss, and the sadness that they entail, but the eponymous state, which can effectively contribute to a shift towards the state of "there is".
-The reportages present the matter in a multifaceted way, for example, the shop selling belongings of deceased, the poetical debut of a Czech, whose husband committed suicide, or Szczygieł’s last trip to Prague.
+Another collection of reportages was his Nie Ma (There Is No, trans.
+AP) published in 2018.
+Szczygieł notes that it is not a story of absence, loss, and the sadness that they entail, but an eponymous state which can effectively contribute to a shift towards the state of ‘there is’.
+The reportages present the matter in a multifaceted way, for example, a shop selling the belongings of the deceased, the poetical debut of a Czech whose husband committed suicide, or Szczygieł’s last trip to Prague.

-The author tells the story of his way to reporter’s maturity, which he needed to publish Nie Ma after nine years:
+The author tells the story of his way to maturity as a reporter, which he needed to publish Nie Ma after nine years:

 There is a right moment for everything in life.
 Before I turned 50, I was a different person.
-In my professional career, I would excel at writing humorous texts full of sarcasm, irony and tragicomedy.
+In my professional career, I excelled at writing humorous texts full of sarcasm, irony, and tragicomedy.
 Nie Ma is about a serious matter.
-I would still find myself writing something which would turn out humours.
-I decided that it’s enough.
+I’d still find myself writing things which would turn out humorous.
+I decided that that was enough.
 You can’t just laugh all the time, because life is made up of both positive and negative feelings.
 If you drown the negative ones with laughter, you’re not in touch with yourself.